ivangsa/modulith-test/README.md

 - Module 'moduleC' depends on module 'moduleA' via com.example.modulithtest.moduleC.MyService -> com.example.modulithtest.moduleA.dtos.MyRelatedDTO.
 Allowed targets: moduleA.
 ```

-Is this the intended behavior?
-Do we need to annotate every single related type or place them on the root folder?
+If this is the intended behaviour is a terrible user experience.